LoginRadius/developer-authentication-demos/contributing.md

 - Add readme file using readme-template.md

-- Check the detailed guidelines on how to impliment the demo
+- Check the detailed guidelines on how to implement the demo

 - Follow the standard coding [guidelines](guidelines) which is recommended for specific framework or language

-- Use provided [theme](theme) for fontend of the demo, it will reduce your work and will make all the demo consistent
+- Use provided [theme](theme) for the frontend of the demo, it will reduce your work and will make all the demo consistent

 ## Issues

-If you found Typo/Bug/Enhancement in any of our demos please careate a issue.
+If you found Typo/Bug/Enhancement in any of our demos please create an issue.
 Issues are very valuable to this project.

  - Ideas are a valuable source of contributions others can make
  - Problems show where this project is lacking